Cataract Frequently Asked Questions

 A cataract is a clouding of the eye’s natural lens, which lies behind the pupil of the eye.
 A normal lens is clear.
 It lets light pass to the retina, the light-sensitive tissue at the back of the eye.
 As a cataract develops, it becomes harder for a person to see.
 Vision may become cloudy or blurry, and colors may fade.

 When cataracts develop they usually occur in both eyes.
 One eye may be worse than the other, however, because each cataract develops at a different rate.
-Some people with a cataract don’t even know it.
+Some people with a cataract may not even realize it.
 Their cataract may be small, or the changes in their vision may not bother them very much.
 Other people cannot see well enough to do the things they need or want to do.

 Can cataracts be prevented?